 Ulster Prevention Council

 The Ulster Prevention Council (UPC) was created in 2006, and they serve as a resource and training center and they provide workshops, assistance in schools.
 They also hold conferences and presentations in classes, to families and youth, and community groups.
 The UPC implements the Too Good for Drugs program in the schools of Ulster County.
-The program consists of activities and games that bring about healthier decision making in the students.
-It is essentially a 10-week curriculum that teaches them how to make better decisions, how to communicate better, how to resolve conflicts, and how to resist substance abuse and peer pressure.
+The program consists of activities and games that bring about healthier decision-making in the students.
+It is essentially a 10-week curriculum that teaches them how to make better decisions, how to communicate better, how to resolve conflicts, and how to resist substance use and peer pressure.
 It is taught in elementary school, middle school, and high school.

 STOP-DWI Program in Ulster County, NY

-The STOP-DWI program’s goal is to reduce the number of injuries and deaths caused by alcohol and/or drug-related traffic crashes.
-To avoid using any taxpayer dollar, this program is fully funded by fines that are paid by individuals convicted of offenses for driving while intoxicated.
+The STOP-DWI program's goal is to reduce the number of injuries and deaths caused by alcohol and/or drug-related traffic crashes.
+To avoid using any taxpayer dollars, this program is fully funded by fines that are paid by individuals convicted of offenses for driving while intoxicated.
 With the funding they get, they implement several programs, and one of them is the DWI Impact Panel, where those who have been victims of DWIs the chance to share their stories and reach out to those who have committed these offenses, in the hopes that they learn from their mistake and do not repeat it.

 After completing a drug rehab in Ulster County, the next step is arranging aftercare support in the county or city.
 The most common aftercare options are outpatient therapy, sober coaching, recovery meetings, or sober living homes.
 However, no one solution is suitable for everyone.
 The benefit of some of the aftercare support programs in Ulster County, services are tailored to meet individual needs.
 The goal is to take every step to achieve lifelong sobriety.